usnistgov/800-63-3/sp800-63-3/sec6_xAL.md

     <td><img src="sp800-63-3/media/fal-step1.png" alt="FAL Step 1"/></td>
   </tr>
   <tr>
    <td>Step 1 asks agencies to look at the potential impacts of a federation failure.
 In other words, what would occur if an unauthorized user could compromise an assertion.
-Such compromise could include being able to replay it to impersonate a valid user or a assertion leaking information through the browser.
+Compromise could include being able to replay an assertion to impersonate a valid user or an assertion leaking information through the browser.
 Risk should be considered from the perspective of the organization and to a valid user, since one may not be negatively impacted while the other could be significantly harmed.
 Agency risk management processes should commence with this step.</td>
   </tr>
   <tr>
     <td><img src="sp800-63-3/media/fal-step2.png" alt="FAL Step 2"/></td>